Ax-Schanuel condition in arbitrary characteristic: Differential forms and formal maps

 are $C$-algebra homomorphisms such that the diagrams analogous to the diagrams from \cite[page 8]{Water} commute.
 For example the ``complete coassociativity'' is expressed by the following commutative diagram:

 i.e. $\otimes$ from the definition of a Hopf algebra is replaced with $\widehat{\otimes}$.
 The category of complete Hopf algebras is antiequivalent to the category of \emph{formal group schemes} over $C$, see e.g. \cite[p.
 493]{Hazew}.
 The notions of a commutative complete Hopf algebra and a commutative formal group are clear.
 We will need a result about quotients of complete Hopf algebras.
-Recall our general assumption $\ch(C)=p>0$ and the notation from Remark \ref{rnnotation}. \begin{prop}[Lemma 1.1 in \cite{manin}] Let $\mathcal{A}$ be a complete Hopf algebra and $m\in \Nn$.
+Recall our general assumption $\ch(C)=p>0$, the notation from Remark \ref{rnnotation} and rings of the form $\mathcal{A}[m]$ which were introduced in Definition \ref{r[m]}. \begin{prop}[Lemma 1.1 in \cite{manin}] Let $\mathcal{A}$ be a complete Hopf algebra and $m\in \Nn$.
 Then $\mathcal{A}[m]$ has a (complete) Hopf algebra structure such that the map $\mathcal{A}\to \mathcal{A}[m]$ is a complete Hopf algebra homomorphism. \end{prop}

 If $G$ is a group scheme over $C$ and $e\in G(C)$ is the identity, then $\widehat{\mathcal{O}_{G,e}}$ is naturally a complete Hopf algebra (commutative, if $G$ is commutative), see \cite[Section 2.2]{manin}.
 We denote the corresponding formal group scheme by $\widehat{G}$.